Scale-free cluster-cluster aggregation during polymer collapse: Results

 Having an idea about the phenomenology of cluster-cluster aggregation during collapse of semiflexible polymers, we move on to quantify the cluster growth as a function of time.
 Corresponding plots for different $\kappa$ for a fixed chain length $N=2048$ are presented in Fig.~\ref{fig:clusgrowthkappa}(a).
 As in the case of flexible polymers, $\mean{C_s(t)}$ for all $\kappa$ display a relatively slow rise at early time, followed by a power-law growth in the scaling regime.
 As $\kappa$ increases the entry into the scaling regime gets delayed.
 This can be further confirmed from corresponding plots for time dependence of the number of clusters $n_c(t)$ for $\kappa=5$ and $\kappa=8$, presented in the inset of Fig.~\ref{fig:clusgrowthkappa}(a).
 There, the non-monotonic profile for $\kappa=8$ appears because of the time-independent size cut-off, $s_c=10$ used to identify the clusters.
-If one compares the data for the cluster growth for different $\kappa$, it appears that in the scaling regime they are almost parallel to each other, implying the presence of a universal growth exponent $z$, irrespective of $\kappa$.
-Nevertheless, we fit the ansatz in Eq.\ \eqref{growth-ansatz} to the data, results of which are compiled in Table\ \ref{tab1}.
-The results yield no systematic dependence of the estimated $z$ values on $\kappa$.
-Rather it fluctuates around a mean $z=1.65$.
+If one compares the data for the cluster growth for different $\kappa$, it appears that in the scaling regime they are almost parallel to each other, implying the presence of a universal growth exponent $z$, irrespective of $\kappa$. {Nevertheless, using the ansatz in Eq.\ \eqref{growth-ansatz} we calculate the average exponent $\mean{z}$ within the scaling regime as

+Here the $\mean{\dots}$ indicates averaging over sliding time windows within the scaling regime.
+The obtained results are compiled in Table\ \ref{tab1} along the with their standard deviations and the used range $[t_0,t_{\rm max}]$.
+We have chosen $t_0$ as the point where $\mean{n_c}$ starts to decay following an initial nucleation stage.
+Since, the nucleation stage gets prolonged as $\kappa$ increases the chosen $t_0$s also have the same trend.
+This can also be appreciated from the plots of cluster growth in Fig.~\ref{fig:clusgrowthkappa}(a), which shows prolonged initial plateau with increasing $\kappa$.} The results yield no systematic dependence of the estimated $z$ values on $\kappa$.
+Rather it fluctuates around a mean value of $z=1.67$.
 Of course, to further confirm the presence of a $\kappa$-independent $z$, one can rely on finite-size scaling analysis of individual $\kappa$, as done for the flexible case in the previous subsection.
 However, for the sake of brevity, here, we do not present such exercises for different $\kappa$.